DanCent/forex-predictor/README.md

-# stock-exchange
+# forex-exchange
-A Stock Prediction Python Project Based On Machine Learning
+A Forex Prediction Python Project Based On Machine Learning